ketanvh/docbot/README.md

    - **Azure OpenAI Deployment Name**: Your model deployment name
    - **Azure Document Intelligence Endpoint**: Your Azure Document Intelligence endpoint URL
    - **Azure Document Intelligence API Key**: Your Document Intelligence API key
-3. Click "Review + Create" and then "Create" to deploy the application
+3. Click "Review + Create" and then "Create" to deploy the application.
+4. The deployment will automatically:
+   - Provision all required Azure resources (App Service, App Service Plan, etc.)
+   - Download and deploy the latest code from the GitHub repository (main branch)
+   - Start the web application automatically
-4. Once deployment is complete, you can access your app at `https://<web-app-name>.azurewebsites.net`
+5. Once deployment is complete, access your app at `https://<web-app-name>.azurewebsites.net`.

+> **Note:** No manual code push, GitHub Actions, or post-deployment steps are required.
+The app will be ready to use after deployment.

 ### Azure Deployment (GitHub Actions)